Questions & Contact Info

 2. You must also apply for and be admitted to a degree program at SUNY Jefferson.

-1. After you receive the Student Aid Report (SAR), you may submit a request for a loan by following the Direct Student Loan Instructions
+3. After you receive the Student Aid Report (SAR), you may submit a request for a loan by completing the Direct Student Loan Application

 The Net Price Calculator provides students and parents an estimate of the total annual cost of attending SUNY Jefferson.
 Please note that the numbers provided are only an *estimate* of potential direct and indirect costs.
 Actual out-of-pocket cost may be more or less than the estimate.
 You must file a FAFSA (Free Application for Federal Student Aid) and complete the TAP application (New York state residents only) to receive a full analysis.